sdclibbery/tradr/README.md

-x Use getProductTicker to get current latest price instead of waitForPriceChange - use for stoploss trackers x GDAX waitForPriceChange should only report price *changes*, not just every filled order x Report balance and portfolio values in EUR
-* stop bots: final logging; dont move stop by tiny amounts
+x Use getProductTicker to get current latest price instead of waitForPriceChange - use for stoploss trackers x GDAX waitForPriceChange should only report price *changes*, not just every filled order x Report balance and portfolio values in EUR x stop bots: final logging; also dont move stop by tiny amounts
-* monitor page to show live cnadles
-* Something that can be run IN monitor and will provide mechanism for watching price and volume (getProductHistoricRates)
+* New Bot:
+start: set limit sell above, and limit buy below, initial price every x minutes: if either filled, remember last buy or sell fill price as appropriate if current price is below last sell fill price, set buy limit below current price if current price is above last buy fill price, set sell limit above current price Run this bot automatically from monitor?
+!
+Consider writing tests for bots that assert the behaviour and that they don't screw up in scenarios !
+Even a kind of soak/property based testing with random or historic data to see how much profit they make?
+* Bots for making simple transactions with exit orders
+* bot that sets both limit buy and sell 1,2,3,5,10% above and below price
-* bot that watches for price change followed by steady and then buys if (fall-then-steady) or sell if (rise-then-steady)
+* bot that watches for price change followed by steady and then buys if (fall-then-steady) or sell if (rise-then-steady) Must alternate though; at least it mustnt sell everything during sustained price rise etc
-* bot that tracks limit buy and sell 1% above and below price, updating every five minutes, to catch sudden HiVol swings
 * Get rounding values from the product info, don't hardcode
 * PumpnDump hanger-on bot
  Bot that watches for sudden jumps in price, then sells, then waits for sudden price fall, then buy back in Basically, take advantage of pump n dumps as they happen
-* Bots for making simple transactions with exit orders
 * Persistant state to allow for process/box restart Given the use of async, how is this possible?
 Itd need to include the progress through the function..??
 * Make a bot that transacts whenever 2 moving averages cross